Police did not tell friend of Sheku Bayoh he was dead, inquiry told

 A former senior police officer told the Sheku Bayoh inquiry he believes the man “ought to have been told” about the death before he was subject to several hours of questioning at Kirkcaldy Police Station in Fife.

-Retired assistant chief constable Ruaraidh Nicolson was giving evidence to the inquiry on Thursday when he heard that officers did not inform Martin Dick his friend had died prior to questioning.
+Retired assistant chief constable Ruaraidh Nicolson was giving evidence to the inquiry on Thursday when he heard that officers did not inform Martyn Dick his friend had died prior to questioning.

 Mr Dick only learned of Mr Bayoh’s death after he left the station, the inquiry heard.